Daniel-Wallach/Project-4/README.md

 - Python Pandas for data manipulation.
 - Python Matplotlib for data visualization.
 - HTML/CSS/Bootstrap for creating a user-friendly dashboard.
-- SQL Database for storing and retrieving data.
 - GitHub for version control and collaboration.
 - Jupyter notebooks for data exploration and analysis.